 Vaughan's urban structure has been shaped in large part by rail infrastructure that was in place long before Vaughan became a city.
 Owned by CN and CP, rail lines cross Vaughan's southern boundary and extend north in both the eastern and western portions of the City.
 CN and CP have major rail yards in Vaughan, including CN's classification yard east of the Vaughan Metropolitan Centre and CP's intermodal yard in northwest Vaughan, both of which play a critical role in continental rail transportation and goods movement.
+These are shown as Rail Facilities on Schedule 1.

 Vaughan's rail infrastructure plays an important role in safely and efficiently moving people and goods, and is a foundational part of Vaughan's economy.
 This role will continue.
 Major manufacturing industries in Vaughan capitalize on the nearby rail lines and terminals to efficiently ship goods over long distances.
-Areas near rail infrastructure will continue to be protected for industrial and other employment uses to ensure continued use of rail movement.
+Areas near rail infrastructure will continue to be protected for industrial and other employment uses to provide for the continued use of rail movement.

 GO Transit moves thousands of commuters and other riders to and from Vaughan daily.
 GO Stations will increasingly become focal points for activity, both as transfer points and as Intensification Areas develop to capitalize on the presence of significant transit infrastructure.
-GO ridership is expected to grow significantly, with plans for a number of additional stations in western Vaughan on the proposed Bolton GO line.
+GO ridership is expected to grow significantly, with plans for a number of additional stations in western Vaughan on the potential Bolton GO line.